 Update (1/16/2020): Updates to reflect the results of Integrated Windows Authentication testing.

 Microsoft has recently released warnings to its customer base that, in the March 2020 updates to Windows, it intends to change the default behavior of the Microsoft LDAP servers that are part of an Active Directory deployment.
 These changes will make secure LDAP channel binding and LDAP signing a default requirement when accessing Microsoft Active Directory using LDAP or LDAPS.
 These changes are a response to a security concern documented in CVE-2017-8563, where bad actors can elevate their privileges when Windows falls back to NTLM authentication protocols.

 Any system that connects to Active Directory via LDAP without using TLS will be negatively affected by this change.
 This includes VMware vSphere.
-If you are using unencrypted LDAP (ldap://, not ldaps://) to connect vSphere to Microsoft Active Directory please read further.
+If you are using unencrypted LDAP (ldap://, not ldaps://) or Integrated Windows Authentication to connect vSphere to Microsoft Active Directory please read further.

 All supported versions of VMware vSphere have been verified by VMware Engineering to work as expected after these changes, where we expect unencrypted LDAP authentication to succeed with the old defaults, fail with the new defaults, and succeed when using TLS/LDAPS.

 Integrated Windows Authentication (IWA) has also been tested by VMware Engineering.
 IWA uses GSSAPI and Kerberos to authenticate and does not send credentials in the clear.
 However, IWA uses unsigned LDAP behind the scenes to allow searching users and groups, and this will stop working.
 This may impact the ability to add users & groups to authentication configurations.
 VMware KB 78644 discusses some of this, and VMware is investigating changes that may improve this situation.